 Wear it with pride.
-As a constant reminder of your achievements and the tradition of our alma mater, we are proud to offer you the Official Ring of The Ohio State University.
+As a continual reminder of your achievements and Buckeye pride, we're proud to offer the official ring of The Ohio State University.

 Our ring evokes special memories of the occasions and traditions of Ohio State–the Orton Hall chimes ringing out the hours daily, a stroll through the Oval on a clear spring day, and the Marching Band performing Script Ohio to a packed Ohio Stadium crowd.
 The ring is a symbolic, continuous link with classmates, friends, and generations of alumni.